kjolley/BIGSdb_documentation/administration.rst

   this!
 The user account can be used by multiple databases on the site and any changes to user details will be seen throughout the site).

-Permissions can be set by clicking the '?' button next to 'curator permissions' on the curator's interface:
+Permissions can be set by clicking the Update/delete button in the Permissions box in the admin functions area of the curator's interface:

 .. image:: /images/administration/add_user_permissions.png